Ernanm280/ticket-lifecycle/README.md

 <h3> Scenario 1: Entire Mobile/Online Banking System is Down</h3>

 **As an End-User**
-1. Navigate to the End Users osTicket URL: [http://localhost/osTicket](http://localhost/osTicket)
+1. Navigated to the End Users osTicket URL: [http://localhost/osTicket](http://localhost/osTicket)
-2. Log in as an end-user
+2. Logged in as an end-user
-3. Create a new ticket with the following details:
+3. Created a new ticket with the following details:
   - **Subject**: Entire Mobile/Online Banking System is down
   - **Details**: (Provide a brief description of the issue)